goes-funky/fe-playground/README_ANGULAR.md

 ## Expectations

+- Please checkout a new branch at `angular/{your-name} and commit your changes there.
 - Please implement at least two of the below tasks.
 - Please do not forget (happy path) unit tests.
 - Please keep in mind that code quality and cleanliness, ie. adherence to best practices will be evaluated.